Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 ## Chapter 4: Why Systems Surprise Us

 - The acquisition of knowledge always involves the revelation of ignorance.
-- Our knowledge of the world instructs us first of all that the world is greater than our knowledge of it.
+- Our knowledge of the world instructs us that the world is greater than our knowledge of it.
 - Systems thinking reminds us of three truths
     1. Everything we think we know about the world is a model.
     2. Our models usually have a strong match with the world.